Ryan Sitton

 Ryan Christopher Sitton (born 1975) is an American politician affiliated with the Republican Party.
 He was a member of the Texas Railroad Commission from 2015 to 2021.

 Personal life and education

 Sitton was raised in Irving, Texas with his three siblings by his mother and father, both high school science teachers.
 Sitton displayed a talent for math and science.
 Sitton attended Cistercian Preparatory School and went on to study Mechanical Engineering at Texas A&M University where he met his wife, Jennifer, also a mechanical engineering major.

-They now have three children and are active members of St. Andrews Episcopal Church.
-In his spare time, Sitton is an avid fitness enthusiast, does P90X every day and maintains a collection of over 100,000 Legos.
+The couple has three children and belongs to St. Andrews Episcopal Church.
+Outside of his professional work, Sitton exercises daily using the P90X fitness program and owns a collection of more than 100,000 Legos.

 Business career

 Sitton spent his early career working for oil and gas companies, including ALCOA, Oxy, Marathon, and Berwanger Engineering and Consulting.
 In 2006, the Sittons founded PinnacleART, an engineering and technology company.
 PinnacleART operates on solar power with natural gas backups.